datasciencecampus/trendr/README.md

 ## Examples

 In this package we have included a number of sample data sets.
-Please see the vignettes folder for analysis of them.
+Please see the vignettes folder for analysis on these.